-Averaged sea-surface temperature (SST) data from the "marine deck" observations (obtained primarily from ships-of-opportunity through the ship's intake and research vessels) were supplied by the U.S. National Marine Fisheries Service.
-The monthly SST anomalies for 19 regions along the continental shelf from Chesapeake Bay to southern Labrador (Fig. 21) for 1992 were compared to earlier years (Fig. 22).
-Negative SST anomalies developed in the Middle Atlantic Bight (areas 1-4) during the spring and continued into the autumn.
-In the north, negative anomalies were observed with the largest values during the summer between Cape Race and Hamilton Bank.
-By autumn, however, SST anomalies rose to over 1°C above normal off northern Newfoundland (areas 14-17).
-From Cape Cod to Cape Race SSTs were generally near normal although they exceeded 1°C off Cape Breton (areas 10 and 11) during September (Fig. 22).
+Sea-surface temperature (SST) data from the "marine deck" observations (obtained primarily from ships-of-opportunity through the ship's intake and research vessels) were supplied by the U.S. Marine Fisheries Service.
+The pattern of monthly SST anomalies for 19 regions along the continental shelf from Chesapeake Bay to southern Labrador (Fig. 22) for 1992 are compared to earlier years (Fig. 23).
+Negative SST anomalies developed in the Middle Atlantic Bight (areas 1 to 4) during the spring and continued through until autumn.
+In the north negative anomalies were observed especially in the summer from Cape Race to Hamilton Bank.
+By autumn, however, SST anomalies rose to over 1°C above normal off northern Newfoundland (areas 14 to 17).
+From Cape Cod to Cape Race SST anomalies were generally low with only temperatures in September off Cape Breton (areas 10 and 11) exceeding the 1°C threshold (Fig. 23).